ver-rgb/notion-api/README.md

 ## How It Works
 1. Searches through your Books database to filter for pages with an ISBN but blank Names (aka the book title)
 2. Uses the Google API to extract the title, first author (in title case), publication year, and ISBN
+3. Attempts to get information from Goodreads if Google API doesn't have the ISBN
-3. Scrapes web data from Goodreads to extract the average rating, number of ratings, series name, number in series, image link for cover, and the first four most tagged genres
+4. Scrapes web data from Goodreads to extract the average rating, number of ratings, series name, number in series, image link for cover, and the first four most tagged genres
+5. Genres are linked to a different database with count per genre for tracking purposes.
+6. Checks if Kindle Unlimited by searching through the first 50 tags of Goodreads to see if any are "kindle-unlimited" or "ku"
-4. Checks if a page for the book exists in the Series database.
+7. Checks if a page for the book exists in the Series database.
 If one does, it updates the page.
 If not, it creates a new page.
-5. Creates the Amazon and Goodreads link with the ISBN info
+8. Creates the Amazon and Goodreads link with the ISBN info
-6. Inputs all this info into the Book and Series databases
+9. Inputs all this info into the Book and Series databases

 # Installation
 Organized in this order: